baikety/uWebKit/README.md

 #### How much does it cost?

-uWebKit3 is currently in open beta, pricing information is available at  [http://uwebkit.com/store/](http://uwebkit.com/store/).  uWebKit3 is a free upgrade for uWebKit2 users.
+uWebKit3 is currently in open beta, pricing information is available at <a href="http://uwebkit.com/store/" target="_blank">http://uwebkit.com/store/</a>.  uWebKit3 is a free upgrade for uWebKit2 users.

 #### Unity Forums Discussion Thread

-Please use this Unity forum thread for uWebKit discussion [http://forum.unity3d.com/threads/uwebkit-html5-for-unity-pro.193978](http://forum.unity3d.com/threads/uwebkit-html5-for-unity-pro.193978)
+Please use this Unity forum thread for uWebKit discussion <a href="http://forum.unity3d.com/threads/uwebkit-html5-for-unity-pro.193978" target="_blank">http://forum.unity3d.com/threads/uwebkit-html5-for-unity-pro.193978</a>

 #### uWebKit3 Features